AskMeAgain/Event-Meshinery/README.md

 # Event Meshinery

-This framework is a state store independent event framework and designed to easily structure long running, multi step, processing tasks in a transparent way.
-The underlying state stores can be exchanged and combined to suit your needs.
+This framework is a state store independent event framework and designed to easily structure long running, multi step, processing tasks in a transparent way and safe way.
+The underlying state stores can be exchanged and combined to suit your needs:

+* Read from a mysql db, and write to kafka.
+* Join Kafka messages from a Kafka topic with mysql db tables.
+* Define a multistep processing pipeline and be able to (re)start the processing from any 'checkpoint'.

 This framework was originally written to replace KafkaStreams in a specific usecase, but you can use this framework without Kafka.
-Currently supported are the following state stores:
+Currently supported are the following state stores, but you can easily provide your own:

 * Apache Kafka
 * MySql